List of number-one singles of 1981 (Canada): Chart history

-John Lennon occupied the number-one position for seven weeks in 1981 with two records: "(Just Like) Starting Over" and "Woman".
+John Lennon posthumously occupied the number-one position for seven weeks in 1981 with two records: "(Just Like) Starting Over" and "Woman".

 American funk band Kool & the Gang topped the chart for three weeks with "Celebration".

 Singer Juice Newton had a Canadian number-one hit in 1981 with "Angel of the Morning".

 English band the Moody Blues spent a week atop the chart with "Gemini Dream" in August.

 Jon Anderson (pictured), collaborating with Greek composer Vangelis, topped the chart for five weeks with "The Friends of Mr. Cairo".